BenjedouNaim/BenjedouNaim/README.md

 ###

-<p align="left">My name is Naim, and I'm a Software Engineering Student 🖥️ from Tunisia 🇹🇳</p>
+<p align="left">My name is Naim and I'm a software engineering student , from Tunisia</p>

 ###